honeybadgerofdoom/blank_web_app/reports/database/README.md

 ### Running our JDBC code
 **RemoteSSH:** Your code is running remotely on the lab machines, which are inside the CSU network and firewall.
 This does not require port forwarding or additional setup to reach Faure.

-**Docker container:** simply run "connectdb" in a separate VSCode terminal within the container.
+**Docker container:** Simply run "connectdb" in a separate VSCode terminal within the container.
 This does the forwarding.

 **Local Linux or Mac:** You must define a shell variable and use port forwarding whenever you run the program.